LT-IntroToAI-SY2324/a9-wikipedia-scraping-wikipedia/README.md

 In this part, you will install and tinker with the "Wikipedia API for Python".

-## Download and Install Instructions
+## Download and Install Instructions - INSTALLED

 Open up the command line and install wikipedia using pip (`pip install wikipedia`).
 If successful you should see something like this (run on macOS):